abdrahmansoltan/Learning-Notes/CSS Frameworks & Mehtodologies/Tailwind.md

 ### TailwindCSS vs. Bootstrap

-- Tailwind CSS is not a UI kit.
-Unlike UI kits such as Bootstrap, Bulma, and Foundation, Tailwind CSS doesn’t have a default theme or built-in UI components.
+- TailwindCSS is not a UI kit.
+Unlike **UI kits such as Bootstrap**, Bulma, and Foundation, Tailwind CSS doesn’t have a default theme or built-in UI components.
 Instead, it comes with pre-designed widgets you can use to build your site from scratch.
 - Bootstrap is known for its **responsiveness**, whereas proponents of Tailwind CSS typically value the framework’s **customizability**.
 - Another problem with Bootstrap, sites is that they almost always look alike, so this inhibits our ability to incorporate creativity into the dev environment.
 This is one of the advantages of Tailwind CSS: its ability to easily build complex user interfaces without encouraging any two sites to look the same.